fac20/mlink-backend/README.md

 # mlink-backend

-This repo contains the database files for Mlink which is a networking platform for medical proffessionals
+This repo contains the database files for Mlink which is a networking platform for medical professionals

 ## Set-up